 Air Test House

-After packing the powder into shipping containers, the powder is taken to the Air Test House where each container is checked to ensure that it is air tight.
+After packing the powder into shipping containers, the powder is taken to the Air Test House where each container is checked to ensure that it is air-tight.
 This is done to prevent the powder from collecting moisture which can modify its ballistic nature.

-Blending & Wringler House Building 113
+Blending & Wringer House Building 113

 The boxes were then emptied into tubs where guncotton and pyrocellulose were blended.
 If the sample from the tub had satisfactory nitrogen and solubility content, the slurry was pumped into the Wringer House.
-At the Wringer House, the large amounts of water that were used throughout the process to move the nitrocellulose is removed.
-The containers of partially dry nitrocellulose are transported to the Dehydration/Press House via lag cars.
+At the Wringer House, the large amounts of water that were used throughout the process to move the nitrocellulose are removed.
+The containers of partially dry nitrocellulose were transported to the Dehydration/Press House via lag cars.